andreasjansson/toololo/README.md

 ### Multi-agent system

-By instantiating two `toololo.run` generators, we can create cooperating or competitive multi-agent systems.
+By instantiating two `toololo.Run` generators, we can create cooperating or competitive multi-agent systems.

 ```python
 import anthropic